 And above all, remember this golden rule — choose where you want to put your plants before you choose which plants you want to get.

 This is the #1 most common mistake we see.
 Trying to force a plant that loves light into a dark corner is never going to work.
-So make sure you’re not doing this backwards.
+So make sure you’re not doing this backward.

-Now, onto the 4 things you should look for.
+Now, onto the 4 things, you should look for.